Coman907014/next-js-countries/README.md

 Cypress docs here

+# Needed Updates & Improvements

+Search for @TODO:

 # TODO
+SEARCH & Filter
+1. Mobile Landing Page
+2. Mobile Details
+3. Cypress Coverage

-1. Audit packages and remove high & mid severity vulnerabilities.
+4. Audit packages and remove high & mid severity vulnerabilities.
 Security++!
-2. Add translations library
+5. Add translations library
+6. For better SEO we should replace country code to country name in URL

+# Known BE Issues
+Slovakia has a very small image
+Czech Republic has no border countries